robert-jaworski/test1/README.md

 test #1
-For more info read README.md'testovac° uopdate'
+For more info read README.md
+testovac√≠ update